Duxbury superintendent is pick to lead North Attleboro schools

 Instead, he brought them up himself.

-Members of the winning Duxbury High School football team had used antisemitic language to call plays this spring, an investigation by Antonucci confirmed.
-The coach of the team was dismissed.
+Members of the winning Duxbury High School football team had used anti-Semitic language to call plays this spring, an investigation by Antonucci confirmed, and the coach of the team was dismissed.

 “We instantly denounced use of that language.
-It was an attack on our core values,” he said, citing the incident as an example of his community leadership skills.
+It was an attack on our core values,” Antonucci said, citing the incident as an example of his community leadership skills.

 Antonucci said the handling of that crisis demonstrated how he “relied on our leadership team to put our brains together and respond to it."